 An acoelomate is an animal which lack a coelom, or formal body cavity.
 True body cavities form only in multicellular organisms with true tissues.
 Within this group, the eumetazoa, there are the organisms like coral and jellyfish, which have only 2 basic tissues.
 The triploblastic eumetazoa have 3 tissue types.

 An acoelomate is the simplest form of animals which have 3 true tissues.
-These tissue are the ectoderm, mesoderm, and endoderm, in that order from inside to out.
+These tissue are the endoderm, mesoderm, and ectoderm, in that order from inside to out.
 In an acoelomate, these tissues touch back-to-back, without any space in between.
 The organs form within it, and are surrounded by the mesoderm.
 The ectoderm is the skin, while endoderm forms the digestive tract.

 While pseudocoelomates and coelomates have a cavity between these tissues, an acoelomate does not.
 An acoelomate, such as in the examples below, is solid except for the digestive tract itself.